govuk-one-login/life-events-platform/doc/architecture/decisions/0028-di-alignment.md

 Our approach here is a large rework of our architecture, while maintaining a similar data flow and disrupting our integrations as little as possible.
-Currently, the only major integration is DWP with access to a queue for receiving events from our system, and with HMPO
+Currently, the only major integration is DWP with access to a queue for receiving events from our system, and with HMPO where we have already built a serverless ingestion flow.

 ### Event flow